 Choose your bid and budget

-To run your ads on Google, you'll need to decide on the right campaign budget and ad group bids.
+To run your ads on Google, you'll need to decide on the right budget and bidding options.
 Your budget establishes a charging limit for an individual campaign, so it should be the average amount you'd be comfortable spending per day (or seeing on your monthly credit card bill if you multiplied your budget by 30.4, the average number of days in a month).
 Your actual costs may be lower, depending on how you manage your bids.

 Your maximum cost-per-click bid (max.
 CPC bid) is the most you're willing to pay for a click on your ad.
-By managing your bids, you may influence the amount of traffic your ads receive, as well as the ROI they generate.
+By managing your bids, you may influence the amount of traffic your ads receive, as well as the Return on investment (ROI) they generate.
 With higher bids, your campaign is likely to receive more traffic, although you'll likely spend more money.
 With lower bids, your campaign is likely to receive fewer clicks and conversions.

 - Click the Campaigns tab.

-- For Budget, the amount you enter should be the most you're willing to spend on your campaign on average per day over a month.
+- In the "Budget" section, the amount you enter should be the most you're willing to spend on your campaign on average per day over a month.
 You can also apply a shared budget that you've previously created in the Shared library.

 - Click Save and Continue (on the next settings page, you'll be prompted to create and save your ad group).